jacksund/simmate/docs/getting_started/workflows/view_all_workflows.md

 # Exploring Available Workflows

+!!! warning
+    Keep in mind that only the *default* Simmate workflows will show in this section!
+To explore others, you'll need to through the [Apps](/apps/overview.md) tab of our documentation.

 ----------------------------------------------------------------------

 ## Accessing All Workflows

 Simmate can be used to compute a material's energy, structure, or properties.
 For each of these needs, we have preconfigured workflows.
-You can access all of these via the `simmate workflows` command.
+You can access these via the `simmate workflows` command.

 To view all available workflows, run: